programminghistorian/jekyll/en/lessons/getting-started-with-mysql-using-r.md

 In the next part of the lesson we'll query the database table.
 Our goal is to have enough data in the table to make a graph.
 To prepare for that let's load some sample data from comma separated value (.csv) text files.

 Download these .csv files to your R working directory.
+These files are stored in GitHub so download the Raw version of the files.
 1. [sample-data-allotment-garden.csv](/assets/getting-started-with-mysql-using-r/sample-data-allotment-garden.csv) This is a list of Welsh newspaper stories published during World War I that match the search terms allotment and garden.
 2. [sample-data-submarine.csv](/assets/getting-started-with-mysql-using-r/sample-data-submarine.csv) This is a list of Welsh newspaper stories published during World War I that match the search terms German and submarine.